Joe Mattock: Sheffield Wednesday

 In June 2012, Mattock was expected to complete a permanent transfer to Brighton following his successful loan spell, but instead agreed a three-year contract at newly promoted Championship side Sheffield Wednesday.

 At the end of the 2014–15 season, Mattock was one of eleven players released from their contracts by the club.

 Rotherham United

 On 12 June 2015, Mattock signed for Championship club Rotherham United.
 He made his debut in a 2–1 defeat against Nottingham Forest on 15 August 2015 and scored his first goal for the club in a 2–1 defeat to Brentford on 17 October 2015.
 On 24 May 2017, Mattock signed a two-year extension to his contract, keeping him at the club until June 2019.
+Mattock played in the 2018 League One play-off final as the Millers defeated Shrewsbury Town at Wembley Stadium.
+He started for Rotherham in the 2022 EFL Trophy final at Wembley as they won 4–2 after extra time against Sutton United.
 Mattock was released by the club at the end of the 2021–22 season following a third promotion from League One with the club.

+Harrogate Town

+On 21 June 2022, Mattock signed for League Two Harrogate Town.

+On 23 October 2023, Mattock signed for National League club Hartlepool United on a short-term loan.
+He made his Hartlepool debut the following day in a 2–1 defeat to FC Halifax Town.
+This loan deal was later extended until 1 January 2024.
+On 5 January 2024, it was announced that his loan spell with Hartlepool had ended.
+At the end of the 2023–24 season, he was released by Harrogate having made 33 appearances for the club over two years.

 International career

 After making his first team debut, Mattock was named in the England squad for the U17 Championships in Belgium.
 On 3 October 2007, Mattock was called up to the England U19 squad for the 2008 European U19 Championship.
 On 12 November, Mattock was called up to the England U21 squad alongside former clubmate Richard Stearman for the 2009 European U21 Championship qualifiers, making his debut in a 2–0 win over Bulgaria U21 on 16 November.
 In doing so he became the second youngest player to represent the England U21, behind Theo Walcott.
 However, he did not make the final squad for the tournament and instead played at the U19 European Championships.
 He scored his first ever international goal in the group stage and helped England to the final where they lost out to the hosts, Ukraine.